 We remain optimistic that we will explore our travel wish lists in the foreseeable future after the COVID restrictions pass.
 Planning a trip never fails to put us in a positive mood, so we would like to share how we spent the Regensburg stop of our Danube River Cruise a couple of years back.

 Our cruise offered several onshore excursions – some as part of the package, others optional that can be booked separately.
 We considered the three major ones below:

-When we were planning our Regensburg stop, we realized that one of our close friends lives in an area two hours away by car.
+When planning our Regensburg stop, we realized that one of our close friends lives in an area two hours away by car.
 It was a perfect opportunity to meet and catch up, not having seen each other for ages.
 We joined the Regensburg Walking Tour in the morning and freed up our afternoon to meet her and her family.